erwin1234777/leviathan/README.md

 # Leviathan Bot

-#### Before we start, THIS BOT IS SAFE FOR WORK.
-It does have NSFW commands, which will ONLY work in a NSFW channel or a whitelisted channel, by using n.add!
-You are safe, dont worry.
-Now that's out of the way, heres more details.
-This bot is made using Typescript, using d.js library.
+This bot is made using Typescript, using discord.js library.

 It is a Multiuse bot with tools that can be fun to use in large servers.